 We would like to congratulate Ghulam Mohammad, the first artist from Pakistan to win the Jameel Prize.
 Using second-hand books, Mohammad's intricate collages of paper cuttings of Urdu script pasted on Wasli paper create new meanings and celebrate the great heritage of Islamic art, craft and design.
 The vision of the Jameel Prize is to promote artists who explore traditional Islamic influences through contemporary art.

-Over 280 nominations for the Jameel Prize 4 were received and eleven artists and designers were shortlisted from countries as far ranging as Afghanistan, Mali, Puerto Rico and Thailand.
+Over 280 nominations for Jameel Prize 4 were received and eleven artists and designers were shortlisted from countries as far ranging as Afghanistan, Mali, Puerto Rico and Thailand.
 The exhibition went on tour to Korea and Kazakhstan.

 Alan Caiger-Smith, potter

 Ece and Ayşe Ege, founders of the fashion label Dice Kayek and winners of Jameel Prize 3